The first signs of ageing.

 While I’m not an advocate for dermal fillers, as I’ve seen too many mishaps, hyaluronic skin booster treatments may be an alternative and a great way to hydrate, nourish, rejuvenate and improve the overall density in the skin.

 Unlike dermal fillers, which create volume, smooth away wrinkles and change the shape and contour of the face.
 Skin boosters are micro-injectables placed inside the skin rather than underneath, giving the skin a more youthful, healthy and plump appearance.
-Skin Booster Injectables are carried out by cosmetic health care professionals, and you can expect to pay around $700AU per treatment.
+Cosmetic healthcare professionals carry out Skin Booster Injectables, and you can expect to pay around $700AU per treatment.

 3. Stay out of the sun.

-Hyaluronic acid is part of the skin’s wound healing response and is activated when you overexpose your skin to the sun, as in the case of sunburn.
-However, the long-term effect of UV radiation exposure and photo-ageing damages the processes that produce hyaluronic acid.
+Hyaluronic acid is part of the skin’s wound-healing response.
+It is activated when you overexpose your skin to the sun, as in the case of sunburn—however, the long-term effect of UV radiation exposure and photo-ageing damages the processes that produce hyaluronic acid.

-If you want to maintain the hyaluronic acid in your skin, make sure you’re appropriately protecting your skin from UV radiation.
+If you want to maintain the hyaluronic acid in your skin, ensure you’re appropriately protecting your skin from UV radiation.

-Every day, wearing a broad-spectrum sunscreen will protect the skin from the oxidation caused by the sun damage that degrades the hyaluronic acid that naturally occurs in your skin.
+Wearing broad-spectrum sunscreen daily will protect the skin from the oxidation caused by sun damage that degrades the hyaluronic acid that naturally occurs in your skin.

 Like a birthday balloon whose smooth surface is lost once deflated, our skin stops bouncing back into shape.